Transfer & Visiting Students FAQs

 We accept transfer applications January 1 – June 30 for admission in the fall semester.
 There is no spring semester admission.
 There is no fee to apply for transfer or visiting student admission.

 UC Davis School of Law does not have a separate application for early admission.
 However, we may admit those applicants who have completed at least one semester of a full-time, three-year law program and who demonstrate high academic performance.
 Those offered admission will be required to submit an initial seat deposit to hold their place in the first-year class and must finish the full first year in the top one-third of the class or we may reconsider the offer of admission.
 Those not offered early admission will receive consideration after receipt of grades for both the fall and spring semesters of the first year of studies.

 The primary factor relied upon in admission is the first-year law school GPA.
 Applicants finishing in the top 25 percent of their class are most competitive for admission, applicants falling outside that range are considered and may be offered admission.
-Although law school GPA is the primary factor, it is not only the criteria and we may take into account other factors, including the rigor of the law school attended, LSAT, undergraduate GPA, and professional experience.
+Although law school GPA is the primary factor, it is not only the criteria and we may take into account other factors, including the rigor of the law school attended, LSAT or GRE, undergraduate GPA, and professional experience.